JonathanC13/python_ref/Structures/ok.md

       - Often used for parity errors, power failures and other major faults.

   - A software interrupt is caused either by an exceptional condition or a special instruction in the instruction set which causes an interrupt when it is executed by the processor.
-    - INT n – specify interrupt type (32-255)
+    - INT n – specify interrupt type (32-255), special instruction
     - INT 3 is special 1-byte case (useful for debugging)
     - INTO – interrupt on overflow (‘O’ flag bit)
     - BOUND – specify upper & lower bounds